 _ngcontent-c2

-attribute is added in the style and to the p
+attribute is added to the style and to the p

 element, making the style local to the component